karaoc/dayz.test/[Server-Hosting]-Server-settings.md

 ### "DamageWhenEnterWrongCodeLock"
 Float.
 The number of damage the player will take when he types a wrong code lock.

+### "EnableSimpleFlagBuilding"
+Bool.
+If set to 1, the territory kit will be built once deployed.
+If you want to build the flag pole by hand, change this setting to 0.

+### "AddFlagItem"
+Bool.
+If set to 1, the flag item will be added automaticly to the territory and the player won't be able to remove the flag.

+### "EnableFlagMenu"
+Bool.
+If set to 1, the player will be able to use the expansion flag menu to create a territory and choose flag if the flag item is attached to the territory.

 # BookSettings